fayst26/mkdocs/docs/settings/settings_access.md

 Prerequisites:

-- Give untitled document a name before it can be shared.
+- Give an untitled document a name before it can be shared.

 To manage document access, do the following: